 Dr. Zeidler has also been involved in Federal cultural resource management since 1992, with recent emphasis on global Cultural Property Protection issues.
 As Associate Director for Cultural Resources at CEMML, Dr. Zeidler works with more than 200 full-time biologists, Geospatial Information Systems (GIS) specialists, and resource managers on campus and at military installations across the United States, including Hawaii and Alaska, as well as Germany.

 At CEMML, he leads a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands and provides various technical services to support the military’s defense mission.

 Dr. Zeidler speaks at many national and international conferences devoted to archaeology and CPP (see the October 2013 symposium in Ecuador pictured here) and has authored or co-authored many journal articles on these and related subjects.

-Working with Dr. Laurie Rush, Dr. Zeidler has conceived and managed the delivery of innovative CPP products and service offerings funded by DoD Legacy Resource Management Program, including: archaeology awareness playing cards for Iraq, Afghanistan and Egypt; soldier pocket cards in multiple languages; online CPP reach back support for CENTCOM personnel serving in Iraq, Afghanistan and Egypt; and a variety of educational presentations and collateral materials designed for military audiences.
+In collaboration with Laurie Rush, Dr. Zeidler has conceived and managed the delivery of innovative CPP products and service offerings funded by DoD Legacy Resource Management Program, including: Heritage Resource Preservation Playing Cards for Iraq, Afghanistan and Egypt; soldier pocket cards in multiple languages; CPP Reach Back Support for USCENTCOM personnel serving in Iraq, Afghanistan and Egypt; CPP Country Profiles for USPACOM, and outreach and support materials designed for military audiences.